mathspp/mathspp/pages/06.courses/uv/_01.hero/hero.md

 # The “Fast Python development **playbook**”

-## How to supercharge your Python workflows in 4 days with uv
+## How to supercharge your developer experience in just 4 days with uv

 {% include "forms/form.html.twig" with {form: forms("enroll")} %}